Adrian-Ng/Adrian-Ng.github.io/_SQL/advanced/02-adv-openquery-xml.md

 ```
 SELECT
 	*
+FROM OPENQUERY([remoteServer],
+	'	SELECT
+			FirstName
+		,	LastName
+		,	BankDetails
+		FROM BankDB.dbo.Customers
-FROM OPENQUERY([remoteServer],'SELECT FirstName, LastName, BankDetails FROM CorpBank.dbo.Customers WHERE accountNo = 123456')
+		WHERE accountNo = 123456
+	')
 ```

-Notice how I've got a query in single quotes within a query.
-That is the query that gets passed to `remoteServer` and executed.
+Notice how we have a query in single quotes.
+This is the query that gets passed to `remoteServer` and executed.
 And because we're using a `WHERE` clause to specify that I only want to return a specific tuple, then only one tuple will be returned to the local server.

-### with XML
+### Set-Based Filtering in Openquery

 But what if I have more than one `acccountNo` that need to pull from the remote server?
 What if I have a hundred?